MiWeiss/Project-Tips/README.md

 #### :+1: Additional Functionality (Top GUI, Easter Eggs, Feature Extensions)
-Once all of the above is perfectly completed, you can typically collect additional points with *nice to haves* such as a beautiful GUI, unexpected easter eggs or optional features.
+Once all of the above is perfectly completed, you can typically collect additional points with *nice to haves* such as a beautiful GUI, funny easter eggs or optional features.
 Attention: If you add unrequested features, make sure to discuss them with a TA and get the approval to deviate from the expected functionality.